StephanHCB/go-mailer-service/README.md

   considerations not taken into account here.
 Some examples:
   - _security logging_
   - _dependency and vulnerability scanning_
+  - _access revocation_ in a shorter time span than the expiry time of the token
   - ...

 For each of the requirement areas written in bold face above, you will find